MailTape/MailTape-v1/_posts/2018-11-04-Sissel-Wincent.md

 _Sanjay_: **"**Computerised, dubbed out percussion and samples meld with guitars, wah tubes, bass, pianet, and the percussive world of snare drum experimentations and rhythmic balafon.
 Understated and playful.**"**

 ## Akiko Kiyama – Gabriel
 _Sanjay_: **"**[Akiko Kiyama](http://akikokiyama.com/) is a classically trained musician turned electronic music composer.
 I think she has a knack for magnificently slinky, trippy music.
-Synths twitch anxiously over a booming kick-drum and the bounce is often paranoid but playful.**"**
+Synths twitch anxiously over a booming kick-drum and the bounce is paranoid but playful.**"**

 ## Afrikan Sciences – 43
 _Sanjay_: **"**'Spoicke' was the first collection of music I had heard by [United Bible Studies](https://united-bible-studies.bandcamp.com/) when I picked it up in a record store in Dublin.
 'Hazlehurst' is a dark ambient track in which acoustic instruments and natural sounds are electronically modulated.
 Notes plucked on the harp linger in the background while the other sounds appear disconnected before culminating in something that feels like a distorted daydream.
 If you're in London on 28th October, they'll be playing with Cath & Phil Tyler at [Cafe OTO](https://cafeoto.co.uk/events/cath-phil-tyler-united-bible-studies/).**"**